 Lemon balm is a perennial herb in the mint family Lamiaceae.
 It is classified as being calming, soothing, healing and astringent for the skin, while also stimulating circulation.
 Lemon balm contains caffeic acid and ferulic acid, which provide protection against UV radiation-induced skin damage.
 It is also high in flavonoids, which have an antioxidant effect on the skin and body.
 Other skin benefits can be attributed to the herb’s tannins, which are astringent and anti-bacterial in action.
 Lemon balm is considered to be a nervine sedative, meaning that it calms the nervous system and promotes feelings of peace and tranquility.
 Try in our Bliss Blend Tea and Kapha Toner.

-The early Egyptians loved licorice root and used it in tea as a cure-all concoction.
-Licorice was later imported to the Chinese and also became an important herb in Traditional Chinese Medicine (TCM).
+The early Egyptians utilized licorice root, enjoying it in tea as a cure-all concoction.
+Licorice root was later imported to China and also became an important herb in Traditional Chinese Medicine (TCM).
 Ayurveda has incorporated licorice root into herbal remedies for thousands of years and the Sanskrit term for licorice is yasthimadhu which literally translates to "sweet stick".
 This dynamic herb is anti-inflammatory, helping to reduce aggravated pitta, and also contains immune-boosting properties of glycyrrhizic acid.
-Licorice is also recommended to treat respiratory problems because it helps liquefy excess mucus, or kapha, and move it out of the body.
+Licorice is highly recommended to treat respiratory problems because it helps liquefy excess mucus, or kapha, and move it out of the body.
 It also helps soothe a dry, sore throat and can moisturize the mucus membranes of the body, including in the GI tract, making it a perfect herb to counterbalance the dry, rough qualities of vata dosha.
 Licorice root is sattvic, or harmonious, in nature, and promotes feelings of calm and tranquility.
-Topical gels including licorice are recommended for the treatment of eczema.
-Licorice is often used as a successful dermatological treatment due to its antibacterial properties.
+Topical gels including licorice root are recommended for the treatment of eczema.
+Licorice root is often used as a successful dermatological treatment due to its antibacterial and demulcent (moisturizing) properties.
 Along that line of reasoning, holistic health practitioners often suggest applying licorice treatment to the site of tooth decay to kill bacteria.
 Try in our Vata Spice Blend, Hydrate Blend Tea, Woman's Blend Tea, Vata Cleanser & Mask and Clarify Cleanser & Mask.